True Natural Bodybuilding

 How much muscle will I gain following your training program and diet?

-I think it is fair to say that I've gained in total about 50 lbs (23 kg) of muscle mass by the age of 25 thanks to true natural bodybuilding.
-I also think it is fair to say that if I would have been able to train uninterruptedly without any injuries, in a well equipped gym, and having enough financial resources to optimize my nutrition, especially in terms of protein intake, I would have been able to build these 50 lbs of muscle in about 5 or 6 years.
+I think it is fair to say that I've gained almost 50 lbs (22 kg) of muscle mass by the age of 25 thanks to true natural bodybuilding.
+I also think it is fair to say that if I would have been able to train uninterruptedly without any injuries, in a well-equipped gym, and having enough financial resources to optimize my nutrition, especially in terms of protein intake, I would have been able to build these 50 lbs of muscle in about 5 or 6 years.
 So my training program and diet enabled me to build about 9 lbs of muscle per year.
 Depending on your age, genetic potential, and other factors, you might get better or worse results than me.

 What should an ectomorph, a mesomorph, and an endomorph do differently?